Cabuum/rails-stack/README.md

 # Rails Stack

-*A Ruby on Rails stack to be used on start of projects!*
+*A pre configured Ruby on Rails stack to be a kick ass in your awesome projects*

 #### Contents